vrepsys/texts/peninsula.md

 # Peninsula
 Occasionaly, in software design, the choices we make are dictated not by best practices and what we believe is right.
 Instead they are more influenced by a desire to reduce our cognitive load and avoid complexity.
 Which is not bad per se, it's just that the perfect design should have both: have a feeling of the rigt way of doing things and also minimize the cognitive load.

-One area where we found enginners choose less complexity over good design is dealing with jsons in our scala microservices.
+One area where we found engineers choose less complexity over good design is dealing with jsons in our scala microservices.
 And this is caused by the complexity of dealing with simple jsons in scala using existing solutions.
 JSON - stands for Javascript Object Notation.
 Let's see how easy it is to perform a simple task on a javascipt object in Javascript.

 ```javascript
 var json = {"response": { "status": "error", "error": "Some error message" }}